Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Introduction

 Significant efforts have been made to advance semantic technologies for commercial buildings and DR applications \cite{hoare2022linked, tomavsevic2015ontology, de2025semantics, kuvcera2018semantic}.
-However, existing ontologies are developed with distinct objectives, limiting their ability to fully support the diverse requirements of different applications \cite{pritoni_metadata_2021}.
-For semantic models to be truly effective, their underlying ontologies must align with and comprehensively cover the data requirements of the applications they are designed to support \cite{beydoun2024tailoring}.
-General-purpose ontologies like Brick \cite{balaji2016brick} and Haystack \cite{ProjectHaystack} provide broad interoperability for commercial buildings but lack the granularity required for DR-specific use cases.
-Conversely, DR-focused ontologies such as EFOnt \cite{li_semantic_2022} and DELTA \cite{fernandez2021supporting} emphasize energy flexibility but do not comprehensively capture the operational and data requirements of incentive-based DR.
+Nevertheless, existing ontologies have been developed with distinct objectives, limiting their ability to fully support the diverse IRs and varying business rules found across different DR stakeholders \cite{pritoni_metadata_2021, coe_demanding_2010}.
+For semantic models to be truly effective, their underlying ontologies must align with and comprehensively cover the data requirements of the software applications they are designed to support \cite{beydoun2024tailoring}.
+Building ontologies such as Brick \cite{balaji2016brick} and Haystack \cite{ProjectHaystack} have been designed to provide interoperability for commercial buildings and software applications with these buildings, but they lack the specificity required for DR-specific use cases.
+Conversely, DR-focused ontologies such as EFOnt \cite{li_semantic_2022} and DELTA \cite{fernandez2021supporting} emphasize energy flexibility but do not comprehensively capture the operational and data requirements of incentive-based DR \footnote{We define incentive-based DR later in the manuscript.}.
+Focusing more on the grid, the Common Information Model (CIM)~\cite{uslar2012common} captures market interaction and program participation requirements well, but lacks coverage of DR-specific requirements.